bguisard/davis/README.md

 ### Model Weights

 I am providing weights for a model optimized for real-time detection.
-This model can process up to 20 fps in a GTX1080 and achieves a 0.77 mAP@0.5IOU on the Flickr logos dataset.
+This model can process up to 20 fps in a GTX1080 and achieves a 0.77 mAP on the Flickr logos dataset.

 Weights for different models are coming soon.